KCHuang-Lab/CUPID-seq/demux-and-dada2_README.md

   `docker run -it rlporter24/demux-dada2:1.0`\
   to open a container from the image rlporter24/dualindex-demux in an interactive mode (specified by the flags -it).
 If you built your own image, replace 'rlporter24/dualindex-demux' with the  '{name}:{version}' you provided for the build.\
 \
 In this mode, we can enter a series of commands, step by step within this container.
 All of the necessary input files are already included within the container, so no files need to be imported.
-To run the test, navigate to the 16S-demux directory and check that 'Snakefile’ line 4 reads:\
+To run the test, navigate to the 16S-demux directory and run:\
-  `configfile: "config/test_config.yaml"`\
-  rather than:\
-  `configfile: "config/config.yaml"`\
-\
-Next, run:\
-`snakemake --cores 1`\
+`snakemake -s test_Snakefile --cores 1`\
 replacing 1 with the desired number of cores.
 This should take about 10 minutes or fewer, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated in ‘workflow/test_out/trimmed’:\
  <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
   If these files are generated in 'workflow/test_out/' the run has been successful!\